 The second method you can invest in the S&P 500 is to buy into the ETF proper, ie. without using options and the leverage advantage that comes with doing that.

-We can invest in the SPDR S&P 500 ETF which means buying actual contracts in the exchange-traded fund for their true value, as opposed to leveraged options.
-The fact we are buying into the ETF product itself means it as treated as a completely independent security, and as such, varies slightly in it's key points:
+You can invest in the SPDR S&P 500 ETF which means buying actual contracts in the exchange-traded fund for their true value, as opposed to leveraged options.
+The fact you are buying into the ETF product itself means it as treated as a completely independent security, and as such, varies slightly in it's key points:

 Investing in this ETF shares many of the same features as in the options market, although you will notice items such as 'expiry' and 'exercise' information is not included since those details are only associated to options.